 Sustainable design should become the norm.
 It’s clearly possible so why are not more companies are designers implementing these practices?
 In short, because of money and laziness.
 Choosing the unsustainable path is the path of least resistance as they don’t have to care about what they are doing and in most cases, it’s cheaper.

-But the world needs designers and artists to care because they the ones who created the world we are in today and that means they can redesign it once again.
+The world needs designers and artists to care because they are the ones who created the world we are in today and that means they can redesign it once again.

 When you join this community of ‘eco-warriors’ you start gaining back some hope.
 You realize there are many people out there trying to fight for the future and make the world a better place for all life on earth.